Corporations

 Can this type of entity be used for a non-profit or charitable organization?

-Non-profit organizations (but not charities) may use this structure, but it is more customary for them to be incorporated under either the Corporations Act of Ontario as a corporation without share capital, or the Canada Not-For-Profit Corporations Act.
+Non-profit organisations (but not charities) may use this structure, but it is more customary for them to be incorporated under either the Not-for-profit Corporations Act of Ontario as a corporation without share capital, or the Canada Not-For-Profit Corporations Act.

 Give a brief summary of the process of incorporation, formation, or organization, including: